iloveitaly/hyper-focus/README.md

 ## Why do this?

 Time is the most valuable + scarce asset.
-Consumer companies are incentivized to steal your time.
+Companies are incentivized to steal your time.
 Fight back.

 - https://marco.org/2015/10/30/automatic-social-discipline
 - http://mikebian.co/tag/digital-minimalism/